DSpace/RestContract/item-requests.md

     "requestMessage": "Please send this to me."
 }
 ```
 `bitstreamId` is ignored and may be omitted if `allfiles` is `false`.  `requestMessage` is optional.  `requestEmail` and `requestName` are ignored and may be omitted if the session is authenticated -- these fields will be filled from the session user's EPerson.
+If the session is anonymous then `requestEmail` is required.  `bitstreamId` is required if `allfiles` is false.  `itemId` is always required.

 The response contains the complete request in JSON format, as shown in Single Request.

 An appropriate person will be notified that the request has been filed.

+Return codes:
+* 201 CREATED - if the operation succeeded
+* 401 UNAUTHORIZED - if anonymous requests are disabled and the session is unauthenticated
+* 422 UNPROCESSABLE ENTITY - if the POSTed document could not be interpreted, the Item or Bitstream could not be found, or required fields are missing

 ## Accepting / Denying a Request
 **PUT /api/tools/itemrequests/<:token>**